Ruth E. Carter Celebrated With Walk of Fame Star

 This star in the category of Motion Pictures represents the second star awarded to a costume designer since the Walk of Fame's creation in 1960.
 Carter's star is the 2,694th dedicated on the Walk of Fame.
 Footage of the ceremony can be viewed through walkoffame.com

-"Her passion for clothes for clothing, and costumes and design were matched by her intention in creating a nuanced portrayal of a Black family through the decades," said Winfrey, who worked with Carter on multiple projects.
+"Her passion for clothes, for clothing, and costumes and design were matched by her intention in creating a nuanced portrayal of a Black family through the decades," said Winfrey, who worked with Carter on multiple projects.
 "What I first observed on [the set of] "The Butler" and then again on "Selma" was a woman who was deeply intentional about creating clothing to represent the culture and journey of African Americans."

 Prior to moving to Los Angeles in 1986, Carter worked in Springfield, Mass., her hometown, and also accepted an internship with the Santa Fe Opera.
 During her career, Carter has worked with legendary directors including Spike Lee, Steven Spielberg and the late John Singleton.

 "To all my fans who enjoy my movies and see themselves so much so you show up dressed in costume it's my desire to continue to inspire you," Carter said during the ceremony.
 "Most of all, I dedicate this star to all the young aspiring filmmakers.
-I drove to Hollywood 36 years ago in an '85 Volkswagon Rabbit—no A.C., no airbags, no G.P.S.—nothing was handed to me.
+I drove to Hollywood 36 years ago in an '85 Volkswagen Rabbit—no A.C., no airbags, no G.P.S.—nothing was handed to me.
 Every moment, every sacrifice, every effort was hard work inspired by my passion.
 It's my hope that anyone who sacrifices, who beats these streets of Hollywood carrying their dreams in heavy garment bags full of costumes, desiring to be the best like I did that when you gaze upon my star, feel my energy, feel the power of your own unique story to realize your dreams, so you too can reach your star.
 Wakanda forever."

 Carter's work will next be seen in the March 5 premiere of Murphy's film "Coming 2 America," the follow up to the 1988 comedic classic "Coming to America."